Children in emergencies and conflicts: Ages 6 to 11

+PTSD

+Studies on the effect of emergencies and conflict on the physical and mental health of children between birth and 8 years old show that where the disaster is natural, the rate of PTSD occurs in anywhere from 3 to 87 per cent of affected children.
+However, rates of PTSD for children living in chronic conflict conditions varies from 15 to 50 per cent as evidenced in the following countries: Iran, Iraq, Israel, Kuwait, Lebanon, Palestine, Rwanda, South Africa, and Sudan.

 Disabilities

 Children with disabilities are disproportionately affected by emergencies, and many become disabled during disasters.
 Children with disabilities may suffer due to loss of their assistive devices, loss of access to medicines or rehabilitative services and, in some cases, loss of their caregiver.
 In addition, disabled children tend to be more vulnerable to abuse and violence.
 UNICEF research indicates that violence against children with disabilities occurs at annual rates at least 1.7 times greater than their non-disabled peers.
 Young children with disabilities living in conflict are more vulnerable and the consequent physical, psychological or emotional problems are higher.
 They are also more likely to develop emotional and mental health problems during emergencies because of lack of mobility, treatment, and medication or through starvation.
 The Inter-Agency Standing Committee (IASC) recognizes that children with pre-existing disabilities are more vulnerable to mistreatment, discrimination, abuse and destitution.
 Children with mobility, visual and hearing disabilities or intellectual impairments may feel particularly vulnerable if an emergency leads to the relocation of school and the learning of new daily routines.
 During emergencies, long unsafe distances to school, the lack of buildings with adequate facilities and equipment and teachers with minimum qualifications, are likely to be overwhelming challenges for young children with disabilities to be enrolled in day care and early education.